parthraut/TitleGenAfterSum/README.md

 This repository is your guide to understanding our project and the intersection of summarization tasks and effective title generation models.

-Because of the large size of our GPT-2 models and their poor performance on title generation, we decided not to include these models in this repository.
+**Note:** Because of the large size of our GPT-2 models and their poor performance on title generation, we decided not to include these models in this repository.
 However, they can me made available upon request.